StackExchange/stack-blog/README.md

 ###1.
 Add yourself as a contributor with an author file

 You need to create a new markdown file with your username in the `_authors` folder to be included as a contributor on the blog.
 For example, Jon Chan uses the username `jonhmchan` so he would create a new file named `jonhmchan.md`.
-In the content of this file should be the following:
+In the content of this markdown file should be the following:
 ```
 ---
 layout: author